abby-1b/thingsForCode/Spells/README.md

-A small TypeScript framework for creating interactive websites.
+A small Deno library for creating interactive static websites.